 Coach Campy wrote a book about his family’s three generations of pro baseball players called “Born Into Baseball”.
 He currently has hitters and catchers in every level of the game from High School to the Pros.

-Campy has been married to his wife Lisa for nearly 30 years and have two adult sons, Alex and Tommy.
+Campy has been married to his wife Lisa for 30 years and have two adult sons, Alex and Tommy.
 They reside in Phillips Ranch, CA.

 Varsity Assistant Coach